-Magenta intends to become a fully integrated discovery, development and commercial company in the field of stem cell transplant.
-We are developing our product candidates to be used individually or, in some cases, in combination with each other.
+Magenta intends to become a fully integrated discovery, development, and commercial company in the field of stem cell transplant.
+We are developing our product candidates to be used individually or, in some cases, in combination with each other or together with other therapies.
 As a result, our portfolio could be tailored to the patient's disease, such that a patient may receive more than one Magenta therapy as part of his or her individual stem cell transplant.

-We are experiencing operational and other challenges as a result of the novel coronavirus, or COVID-19, global pandemic, which could delay or halt the development of our product candidates.
+COVID-19 continues to present operational and other challenges which could delay or halt the development of our product candidates.
 See "Item 1A.
 Risk Factors" for further discussion of the current and expected impact on our business and product candidates.

-Since our inception in 2015, we have focused substantially all of our efforts and financial resources on organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates, and undertaking preclinical studies, and in the case of MGTA-145 and MGTA-456, clinical trials.
+Since our inception in 2015, we have focused substantially all of our efforts and financial resources on organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates and undertaking preclinical studies and clinical trials, including MGTA-117, CD45-ADC and MGTA-145.
 We do not have any products approved for sale and have not generated any revenue from product sales.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Net losses were \$34.4 million and \$74.9 million for the six months ended June 30, 2021 and the year ended December 31, 2020, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$288.8 million.
+Net losses were \$56.3 million for the nine months ended September 30, 2022 and \$71.1 million for the year ended December 31, 2021.
+As of September 30, 2022, we had an accumulated deficit of \$381.9 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our expenses and capital requirements will increase in connection with our ongoing activities, particularly as we:

-- initiate, enroll and conduct Phase 2 clinical trials for MGTA-145; - initiate and conduct preclinical studies and clinical trials of our product candidates, including MGTA-117; - develop any other future product candidates we may choose to pursue; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.
+- continue to enroll and conduct a Phase 1/2 clinical trial for MGTA-117 and Phase 2 clinical trial for MGTA-145; - · initiate and conduct preclinical studies and clinical trials of our other product candidates, including CD45-ADC; - · develop any other future product candidates we may choose to pursue; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - · maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - · maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.